 Note: If you are applying to ehe National Theater Institute (NTI) or Williams-Mystic Seaport Program, there is a two-step application process.
 In addition to completing and submitting the 12-College Exchange Application to the Class Deans office, you must also apply directly to NTI and Williams Mystic.
 Smith cannot guarantee their acceptance of your application.
 If you are accepted by either of these programs, your financial aid will travel with you only if you are approved and selected by Smith College to participate in the exchange program.
 If you are not selected to participate in the 12-College exchange, you may be able to still attend.
 Speak Dean Andrea Rossi-Reder for additional information.

 Williams–Mystic Seaport Program

-Study at Dartmouth is for an entire academic year only (three Darthmouth quarters are equal to two Smith semesters) and cannot be combined with a semester at Smith in the same academic year.
+Study at Dartmouth is for an entire academic year only (three Dartmouth quarters are equal to two Smith semesters) and cannot be combined with a semester at Smith within the same academic year.
 Dartmouth requires that a student study for three out of four quarters, including a summer quarter.
 You can choose from the following sequences:

 - summer/winter/spring quarters

 You may not enroll at both Dartmouth and Smith during the same academic year.
 You may not enroll in two Dartmouth summer terms during your year away.
 The 12-credit limit to summer school transfer credit also applies to Dartmouth summer school.
 The normal course load at Dartmouth is three courses in each of three quarters, which equals eight courses at Smith.